gzhu06/AudioDiffuser/README.md

 We generate samples (if any) from pretrained models in [example section](#examples).

 ## Diffusion components
-In this repo, we mainly use the desnoising score matching formulation discussed in [EDM](https://github.com/NVlabs/edm) based on [Audio Diffusion by Flavio](https://github.com/archinetai/audio-diffusion-pytorch).
+In this repo, we mainly use the desnoising score matching formulation discussed in [EDM](https://github.com/NVlabs/edm) based on [Audio Diffusion release v0.0.94](https://github.com/archinetai/audio-diffusion-pytorch/releases/tag/v0.0.94).
 In EDM, a common framework is proposed for many diffusion models and decouples the design of sampling schedule, noise level parameterization etc.

 ### 1.Diffusion